top of page

 • Determine the proportion of your portfolio to allocate to each bucket based on your yearly income needs, retirement timeline and financial objectives.

-2. Regular Review and Rebalancing:
+Step 2: Regular Review and Rebalancing

 • Periodically reassess your yearly income needs and financial situation and adjust the allocations in each bucket accordingly.